whtouche/wdi_1_git_lab_colormaster/README.md

     b.
 Once you've finished with the above task, take a look in the red folder at
     >    apple.txt

-    Your Colormaster eyes notice that this is no red apple, it's GREEN! move it to the correct folder.
+    Your ColorMaster eyes notice that this is no red apple, it's GREEN! move it to the correct folder.

 8. <strong> Challenge 4: Take Out The Trash (Removing Files)</strong>

     a.
-As you gaze upon your glorious work, colors gleaming under the blueish light of your computer screen, you notice some intruders.
-A few homeless .html files are lurking in the filesystem.
+As you gaze upon your glorious work, colors gleaming under the blueish light of your computer screen at 4:00 in the morning, you notice some intruders.
+A few homeless .html files are lurking in the filesystem; the vandal must have littered them there.
 Use your knowledge of the command line to get rid of them.

        * hint: If you remember, there is a way to remove multiple .html files from a folder at once.

+9. Now that you've cleaned everything up, make a final commit and push your work up to your github account.
+10. Make a pull request against the repo owned by the head of the ColorMaster Order® to show him the fine work you have done.